Eragon-Brisingr/ImGui_WS/README.md

 ## UObject Details Panel

-Can draw all the properties of the incoming UObject instance, support multi-select editing
+All properties of the incoming UObject instance can be drawn, and multi-select editing is supported

 ![Details](Docs/Details.png)

 For usage, please refer to **UImGuiWorldDebuggerDetailsPanel::Draw**

-### Add custom types of drawing methods
+### Add drawing methods of custom types

 See how **FStructCustomizerScoped** is used